Oral Care/Oral Hygiene

 The Importance of Oral Care

-With a patient that has been made NPO (No Food Per Oral), the importance of strict oral care cannot be emphasized enough when providing patient’s and families education.
+With a patient that has been made NPO (Nothing Per Oral), the importance of strict oral care cannot be emphasized enough when providing patient’s and family education.
 There are several studies that provide ample ammunition for this laser focus on oral care with a new stroke patient, especially one that has recently been made NPO.
 Oral hygiene and dental care are important.
-Dried secretions that accumulate on the tongue and palate reduce oral sensitivity and promote bacterial growth.
+Dried secretions that accumulate on the tongue and palate reduce oral sensitivity and promote bacterial growth we often refer to as Xerostomia.
 The elderly have an increased incidence of oropharyngeal colonization with respiratory pathogens, a well-known risk factor for pneumonia.
 Changes in the oral milieu may occur secondary to decreased salivary production and abnormalities in swallowing.
 These abnormalities may result in the impaired clearance of organisms, allowing for pathogenic colonization.
 A dependence on oral care is associated with poor oral health, subsequent weight loss and malnutrition, and altered colonization of the oropharynx.

 Toothbrush